thosgood/this-weeks-finds/markdown/101-150/week138.md

 The other really important paper by Hartle and Hawking is this one:

-2) James Hartle and Stephen Hawking, Wavefunction of the universe, Phys.
-Rev. D28 (1983), 2960.
+2) James Hartle and Stephen Hawking, "Wavefunction of the universe", _Phys.
+Rev._ **D28** (1983), 2960.

-In quantum mechanics, we often describe the state of a physical system by a wavefunction - a complex-valued function on the classical configuration space.
+In quantum mechanics, we often describe the state of a physical system by a wavefunction --- a complex-valued function on the classical configuration space.
 If quantum mechanics applies to the whole universe, this naturally leads to the question: what's the wavefunction of the universe?
 In the above paper, Hartle and Hawking propose an answer.